diegomics/VGP1.6_tutorial/updated_workflow/workflow_1.6.md

 To make sure the project is configured correctly, navigate to the "Settings" tab of the project.
 In addition to the project name (_**fArcCen1**_), the following fields should be configured as such:

 ```
 Billed To: org-erich_lab
 Region: AWS (US East)
-Tags: White-faced whistling Duck, vgp, vgl
+Tags: Flier Cyclid
 ```

-The "Tags" field will contain the common species name which is specific to your species.

-Note: All work should be done in the project shared with you.
+IMPORTANT: All work should be done in the project shared with you.
 Do **not** create a new project to work in.

 ## Falcon and Unzip Assembly

 Click the green button `+ Add Data` and search and select **VGP Tools** in the "Other Project" tab.
-Select the last version of the **vgp_falcon_and_unzip_assembly_workflow** and click the green button `Add Data`, after which a dialogue box will pop up with a progress bar indicating that the workflow is been copied to the current location of your working project.
+Search and select the last version of the **vgp_falcon_and_unzip_assembly_workflow** and click the green button `Add Data`, after which a dialogue box will pop up with a progress bar indicating that the workflow has being copied to the current location of your working project.

 In your working project, click the workflow to open it in _Run_ mode.
-Look through the workflow to make sure all instances and inputs are configured correctly.

-The following are good to check as they tend to be misconfigured:
-1. Under the "Unzip Track Reads" stage, the instance type should be set to `mem4_ssd1_x128`, unless something different is told to you in the training channel of slack.

 Before configuring the workflow, it is good practice to create an editable copy of the workflow in case anything is misconfigured or needs to be re-run.
 This can be done by selecting `Workflow Actions` and then selecting the `Save as template` action.
 This will take you to a copy of the workflow that can be modified.
 Workflows are automatically saved if any changes are made.
-Return the the `Run Analysis...` screen by clicking the `Start Analysis` button.
+Return to the `Run Analysis...` screen by clicking the `Start Analysis` button.

 ![Workflow Actions: Save as Template](https://raw.githubusercontent.com/VGP/vgp-assembly/master/tutorials/images/WorkflowSaveAsTemplate.png)

+Look through the workflow to make sure all instances and inputs are configured correctly.
+Please check the following as they tend to be misconfigured:

+1. Under the `Unzip Track Reads` stage, the instance type should be set to `mem4_ssd1_x128`, unless something different is told to you in the training channel of Slack.

 Once the workflow is configured, select the `BAM Files` input under the `BAM to FASTA` stage.
 This will pop up a dialogue windows to select input files.
 Select the _PacBio Sequel Reads_ from the `pacbio` folder as input.